steinuil/mpv-livetweet/README.md

   - [X] Display a window for the tweet body on Linux.
     - [X] Come up with something similar for Windows.
 	  - [X] Integrate the hashtag in the Windows script.
 Fuck you, CScript.exe.
-  - [ ] Add support for multiple screenshots.
+  - [X] Add support for multiple screenshots.
+  - [ ] Evaluate user's taste

 ----
 ![image](http://blog.codinghorror.com/content/images/uploads/2007/03/6a0120a85dcdae970b0128776ff992970c-pi.png)